How to Test Your PH Level Without Strips

 pH test strips

-You can easily find pH test strips at any convenience store.
-They are extremely easy to use and may take only five minutes of your time.
-This method is slightly more accurate than the litmus paper test but not more than a digital pH meter.
+You can easily find pH test strips online or perhaps in a home improvement store and they last about two years.
+They are extremely easy to use and take only five minutes of your time.

 Step 1